 Constant availability of the IT systems is an indispensable prerequisite for maintaining business operations at the individual sites.
 Internal and external experts therefore constantly work to optimize the centralized and decentralized information systems, their availability and security.
 Differentiated backup strategies and redundant data lines are used to prevent availability failures and data losses.
 The hardware and software components currently available are always used to protect against possible external operational disruptions, such as malware penetrating the IT system through hacking or virus attacks.
 Technical protective measures include the use of antivirus programs and firewall systems as well as comprehensive access controls.
 Masterflex SE and some of its subsidiaries use the services of external data centers to meet these requirements.
-In addition, we sensitize our employees to typical fraud practices.
+In addition, we train our employees through cyber security awareness trainings to teach sustainable safe behavior in the digital space and thus increase our defensibility against cyber attacks.